-Twitter advertising is different from most of the online advertising options out there, with elements of cost-per-click, display, and social media ads all wrapped up in 140 characters or less.
+Twitter advertising is different from most of the online advertising options out there, with elements of cost-per-click, display, and social media ads allowing advertisers to grow their business in 140 characters or less.

 Like other social ads, advertisers can form a relationship with consumers directly where they can engage with and share marketing messages.

 Ads become part of the discovery process on Twitter with ads appearing in content and integrated into the users experience.
-They appear to be more relevant since they are shown partially based similarity of the followers the accounts have in common.
+They appear to be more relevant since they are shown using targeting techniques that focus on interests, similarity of the followers, geography, and more.

-A unique feature to Twitter ads is that users can engage on multiple levels with the ads.
+A unique feature to Twitter ads is that users can engage on multiple levels with the ads on a desktop computer or mobile devices.
 For example, users can click on links, @reply to the ad message, retweet to share with followers, or favorite it in their public list.
 All of these social options are a nice bonus and differentiate it within the online advertising landscape.